mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 Exploratory network analysis is simply exploratory data analysis applied to network data.
 This covers a range of statistical and visual techniques designed to explore the structure of networks as well as the relative positions of nodes and edges.
 These methods can be used to look for particular structures or patterning of interest, such as the most central nodes, or to summarize and describe the structure of the network to paint a general picture of it before further analysis.
 This section serves as a companion to Chapter 4 in the Brughmans and Peeples book (2022) and provides basic examples of the exploratory network analysis methods outlined in the book as well as a few others.

+Note that we have created a distinct section on [exponential random graph models (ERGM)](#BeyondTheBook) in the "Beyond the Book" section of this document as that approach necessitates extended discussion.
+We replicate the boxed example from Chapter 4 of the book in that section.

 ## Example Network Objects{#ExampleNetworkObjects}

 In order to facilitate the exploratory analysis examples in this section, we want to first create a set of `igraph` and `statnet` network objects that will serve our purposes across all of the analyses below.
 Specifically, we will generate and define: